pinjiang/autonomous-x-teleremote/README.md

-As the technology advances more and more autonomous X ( robots/machines/vehicles ) appears.
-Connected by ubiquitous cellular network ( 4G/5G ) will enhance the their mobitiy.
-Thus Autonomous X can move and execcute many tasks.
-Neverthless the automated system need to be surpervised and managed by human.
+As the technology advances many autonomous X ( robots/machines/vehicles ) appears.
+X connected by ubiquitous cellular network ( 4G/5G ) will enhance their mobitiy to move and execcute many tasks for real world.

-A central operation office is likely to host the human surpervisor and operator.
-Sensor information ( camera, LIDAR, RANDAR ) and commands need to be low latency and securely transferred between X and operation office.
-Here provides an sample application for building tele-remote system for autonomous X.
+Neverthless any automated system need to be surpervised and managed by humans.
+A central operation office is likely to host the human surpervisors and operators.

+The communicaiton kits/application/protocol need to transfer sensor information ( camera, LIDAR, RANDAR ) and commands with low latency and security between X and operation office.
+Here provides an sample application architecutre for building such tele-remote system for autonomous X.